-Cody Kauhl is a composer and multimedia artist that pairs found sound and video with the intimacy of the human voice.
-His work has been performed at international and national festivals and conferences including the International Computer Music Conference and Society of Electro-Acoustic Music in the United States.
-He is currently artist-in-residence at the Charlotte Street Foundation Studio Residency Program.
+Cody Kauhl is a digital media artist that pairs found sound and video with the intimacy of the human voice.
+His work has been performed internationally in collaboration with organizations including the International Computer Music Conference and the Toronto International Electroacoustic Symposium.
+He serves on the Board of Directors for the Kansas City Electronic Music and Arts Alliance and No Divide KC.
 Cody graduated in 2011 with a B.M. in Music Theory/Composition at Southern Illinois University Edwardsville and received his M.M. in Music Composition at the University of Missouri – Kansas City in 2015.

 Another critical component of my art practice utilizes data-driven instruments.
 When preparing to create a new composition, I develop programs that read information retrieved by accelerometers, webcams, and infrared cameras in order to create expressive musical instruments or sound modifiers.
 By creating new methods of human computer interaction, I endeavor to perform with electronics with as much physical expressivity and audience interaction as any acoustic instrument.